ibraheemdev/go-chat/README.md

 The `serveWs` function is registered by the application's `main` function as an HTTP handler.
-The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the hub and schedules the client to be unregistered using a defer statement.
+The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the room and schedules the client to be unregistered using a defer statement.

 Next, the HTTP handler starts the client's `writePump` method as a goroutine.